Redland Bay, Queensland: Redland Bay Flying Boat Base

-Pre-1946, flying boats used the Hamilton Reach of the Brisbane River.
-The State and Federal Governments argued for several years over the continued use of the Hamilton Reach, which was congested with shipping and unusable after dark.

 Activity at Redland Bay reached its peak in the 1950s with 105 commercial flying boat movements in July 1953.
 There was a steady decline after that until After 1971, Qantas began operating the new Boeing 747 long-haul aircraft that made the Flying Boats obsolete.
 The base was finally closed in 1972.

 The terminal for the Flying Boat Base was the jetty at Banana Street, Redland Bay, near the present location of the Bay Island ferry service.
 Flying boat passengers waiting to embark, and those in transit could wait and be refreshed at the Redland Bay Hotel while the Flying Boats were serviced for the onward journey.

-The flying boat would leave Rose Bay in Sydney at 7:30pm and arrive at Redland Bay at around 11:00pm.
-Two hours later, she was back in the air, en route to Nouméa in New Caledonia, where passengers would go ashore for breakfast.
-Several days, and many stops later, the flying boat would arrive in London.
-By contrast, in 2009, travelling on a long-haul 747, passengers can fly direct from Brisbane to London via Singapore in less than 24 hours for a mere fraction of the cost.
-Then in 2018, Qantas upped their game again by commencing non-stop London to Perth flights on the Boeing 787 Dreamliner.
-The 14,498km non-stop flight takes 17 hours.

-The arrival of the flying boat in Redland Bay near midnight did not go unnoticed by the local residents.
-A powerful searchlight swept the watery runway to guide the pilot.
-Launches carrying passengers, luggage, fuel, freight, refreshments and mail made their way to and from the moored flying boat.
-Voices carried clearly across the calm water.